-• McDuffie/Hidden Park- Dog Park or People Park??
-Your input is requested!
-See Below
+McDuffie/Hidden Park- Dog Park or People Park??
+You May Still Add Your Input See Below

 SUPPORT YOUR NEIGHBORHOOD

-Valentines & Coffee, Make a Mosaic Day, Young Family Gatherings, National Night Out, Solstice Balloons, Luminarias & Caroling are ways we celebrate Neighborliness!
+Valentines & Coffee, Make a Mosaic Day, Young Family Gatherings, National Night Out, Solstice Balloons, Luminarias & Caroling, and more: the ways we Celebrate Neighborliness!

 A Base Yearly Donation of $15 helps maintain our current offerings.